openstack-archive/sahara-specs/specs/kilo/add-timeouts-for-polling.rst

 Documentation Impact
 ====================

-Required to document this feauture in sahara/userdoc/configuration.guide.
+Required to document this feature in sahara/userdoc/configuration.guide.

 References
 ==========